coherentsolutionsinc/anywhere-configuration/README.md

 }
 ```

-The implementation typically (but not mandatory) is located in a separate assembly.
+Adapter implementation typically (but not mandatory) located in a separate assembly.

-The purpose of the adapter is to initialize add additional configuration source to `IConfigurationBuilder`.
+The purpose of the adapter is to initialize and add additional `IConfigurationSource` to `IConfigurationBuilder`.
 Adapter is picked up by the engine using the information stored in environment variables.

 All engine recognizable environment variables have the following format: **ANYWHERE_ADAPTER_\{INDEX\}_\{VARIABLE_NAME\}**:

 * **ANYWHERE_ADAPTER** is a predefined prefix, only variables with this prefix are scanned by the engine.
 * **\{INDEX\}** is a zero based index of the adapter being configured.
 * **\{VARIABLE_NAME\}** is a name of the actual variable.

-> When configuring multiple adapters the indexes should be sequential i.e. 0, 1, 2, ..., N. Any gap between indexes is threated as end of list and the rest of adapters will be ignored.
+> When configuring multiple adapters the indexes should be sequential i.e. 0, 1, 2, ..., N. Any gap between indexes is threated as end of adapters list and the rest of adapters will be ignored.

 Adapter is identified and loaded using values of three variables: